ThoughtWorksInc/stonecutter/README.md

 ####Logo

 Logo is used in the header.
+Maximum dimensions (W x H) 110px x 50px.
 To set the logo:

 * Set the environment variable **STATIC_RESOURCES_DIR_PATH** to a directory containing the logo.